Attic-V/arpl/README.md

 # arpl - a random programming language

-compiler for a small toy language that I built
+messy compiler for a small toy language that I built

-I have not documented anything very much nor do I plan on it as this is my first time doing something like this and my goal was merely to probe the field.

 ## build

 ```
 make
 ```